 Still, she admits there are times when a shorter class falls, well, short.
 “I think there are definitely benefits to some longer workouts,” says Marraccini.
 “It’s goal-dependent — if you’re lifting heavy weights, you probably won’t want to squeeze that in because you’ll hurt yourself.
 You need time to warm up and rest between sets.”
 The same goes for classes that require a mental shift, like yoga or meditation-based workouts.
 “If you want a total-body yoga flow,” she says, “30 minutes might not be long enough to get into the poses.”

 As for me?
-I’ve found that a shorter workout actually leads to more time spent exercising.
+I have found that a shorter workout actually leads to more time spent exercising.
 Undaunted by the time commitment, I will hit several classes per week, rather than dragging myself to a longer session once in a blue moon.
-I feel fitter than I’ve ever been in half the time — a win/win if I have ever seen one.
+I feel fitter than I have ever been in half the time — a win/win if I have ever seen one.